gruntwork-io/docs/_docs-sources/devops-foundations/account/add-new-account.md

   #### Alternatively with GitHub Actions

-  If you have configured GitHub Actions in your infrastructure-live repository, with an Account Factory workflow, you can invoke that workflow, which will automatically create the account request file and open a pull request.
+  If you have configured GitHub Actions in your infrastructure-live repository, with an Account Factory workflow, you can invoke that workflow via the GitHub UI or programmatically, which will automatically create the account request file and open a pull request.

 ### 3. Review the Plan Output & Merge the Account Request PR